Roller23/ckript-lang/README.md

 $Mark.age = 31; // the $ is required
 ```

-Objects can have member objects, member objects can be references
+Objects can have member objects, object members can be references